 Artist Bio

-Becky has been working in public art since 2009, first as studio manager for artist Janet Echelman, creating city-scaled public art installations, then as a project manager for DC based artist Steven Weitzman, integrating aesthetic enhancements into transportation infrastructure.
-These foundational experiences encouraged her to pursue public art, particularly large-scale sculpture and suspended works.
+Becky has been working in public art since 2009, first as studio manager for international artist Janet Echelman, creating city-scaled suspended installations, then as a project manager for DC artist Steven Weitzman, integrating aesthetic enhancements into transportation infrastructure.
+These foundational experiences led her to pursue her own artistic vision in the public realm: creating sculptures from color and light that spark reverence and wonder.

 Artist Statement